 Weigh oath with oath, and you will nothing weigh:

 Your vows to her and me, put in two scales,

 Will even weigh; and both as light as tales.

 Here Helena is telling Lysander that his words have no meaning.
 His vows and words weigh nothing.
 Their meaning is lost because he had already made these vows to Hermia, and even then he may not have meant them.
 Although Helena clearly understands that a person’s previous actions outweigh words spoken presently, she does not apply this logic to her feelings for Demetrius.
 Even though he continually refuses her advances at the beginning of the play, she continues to follow him and profess her love for him.
 It appears that her desire for love is stronger than her logic, as is true with most human beings.

 Even though the couples Lysander and Hermia and Demetrius and Helena struggled through their nighttime misadventure in the woods, by the end of A Midsummer Night’s Dream, they are happily married.
 However, while the men were enchanted by “love-in-idleness” (II. i.
-168), their struggle with obtaining what they desired emphasize what people are willing to go through to get what they want.
-Lysander and Hermia were willing to run away to be together and Helena desperately led Demetrius in to the woods in the hopes of making him happy.
-People are also willing to degrade themselves to obtain their desires, the way Demetrius and Helena disgraced themselves by remaining in love with their loved one after being called a dog.
-In this instance, and in real life, the human desire for love is the driving force for many actions throughout life; however, as Demetrius and Helena demonstrated, once that love is obtained it can be, and often is, discarded, like a never ending game of tag.
+168), their struggle with obtaining their objects of desire emphasizes what people are willing to go through to get what they want.
+Lysander and Hermia were willing to run away to be together and Helena desperately led Demetrius into the woods in the hopes of making him happy.
+People are also willing to degrade themselves to obtain their desires, the way Demetrius and Helena disgraced themselves by remaining in love with their loved ones after being called a dog.
+In this instance, and in real life, the human desire for love is the driving force for many actions throughout life; however, as Demetrius and Helena demonstrated, once that love is obtained it can be, and often is, discarded, like a never-ending game of tag.

 © 2014 morningstar18